KyberNetwork/widget-monitor-js/README.md

 Internally, the monitor-tx instance periodically polls blockchain nodes to query tx status.
 The polling interval is configurable.

-By default, monitor-tx persist tx queue to a Sqlite DB, so tx will not be lost if the process restarts.
+By default, monitor-tx persist the tx queue to a SqLite DB, so transactions will not be lost if the process restarts.
 You could change from sqlite to other storage if desired.

 ### Methods
 | method               |   Detail